Lispl-Wicht/c-logo-s/README.md

 I am far from being a professional programmer.
 Instead I am about to become a primary school teacher.
-Before that I worked as a case officer in a Social Welfare Office after my legal studies and sometimes part-time as a lecturer for social and aliens law and legal theory.
+Before that I worked as a case officer in a Social Welfare Office after my legal studies and sometimes part-time as a lecturer for social and alien law and legal theory.
 I also worked for the legal protection company of the German Trade Union Federation during my studies.
 Before that I worked as a trained bookseller, a works council member and a unionist.
 Quite